-Coping with rust and replacing simple items like spark plugs, windscreen wipers or dashboard dials might not task them too greatly but clutches or gearboxes will require more invention.
+Coping with rust and replacing simple items like spark plugs, windscreen wipers or dashboard dials might not task them too greatly but clutches or gearboxes will need more invention.

 Shortage however generates opportunity, a cottage industry has sprung up fabricating the spare parts required to keep the vehicles on the road.
 Chrome bumpers or low-profile alloys being manufactured on front lawns by backyard entrepreneurs.

-It is westerners that romanticise about the vehicles, we describe them in terms such as classic, becoming poetic in our descriptions of their flowing lines and symmetrical curves.
+It is westerners that become romantic about the vehicles, describing them in terms such as classic.
+We become poetic in our descriptions of their flowing lines and symmetrical curves.
 There are books that rhapsodise about them, magazines that feature them, mountains of photographs and pages of prose written about them.
-The casual observer maybe mistaken into believing that the Cuban roads are filled with stunning cacharros.
+The casual observer maybe mistaken into believing that stunning cacharros fill the Cuban roads.

-The variety of makes is as as impressive as the colours available; there are Cadillacs, Buicks, Plymouths, Chevrolets, Dodges and even Studebakers in all shades of red, green, blue, maroon, pink, brown, orange or yellow.
-Low slung cruisers are popular everywhere, but there are also plenty more utilitarian vehicles like pickup but convertibles appear to be a rarity.
+The variety of makes is as impressive as the colours available; there are Cadillacs, Buicks, Plymouths, Chevrolets, Dodges and even Studebakers in all shades of red, green, blue, maroon, pink, brown, orange or yellow.
+Low slung cruisers are popular everywhere, but there are also plenty more utilitarian vehicles like pickup but convertibles are a rarity.

-The best of the vehicles are used commercially and some are even state sponsored taking gleeful tourists on a journey through cities like Havana and time.
-Cruising the streets of the Old Town which are lined with delapidated buildings, their glory days long forgotten but even in their retired state somehow shining in dignified splendour.
+The best vehicles are used commercially and some are even state sponsored taking gleeful tourists on a journey through cities like Havana and time.
+Cruising the streets of the Old Town, lined with dilapidated buildings, their glory days long forgotten but even in their retired state somehow shining in dignified splendour.

 It is difficult not to let these symbols of Cuban culture get under the skin, waxing lyrically about them is impossible to avoid.
-The proof is this post, which was intended as a photo essay allowing the images to do the talking; fail!
+The proof is this post which, orginally intended as a photo essay that allowed the images to do the talking; fail!